vidarh/skrift/README.md

 No.

-I will happily ensure there necessary APIs are there so that you can *wrap* `Skrift`, or so that you can render to something that makes it convenient.
-I will not, however, put platform specific code in ` Skrift` itself (I *will* accept code well-written code to make use of "platform specific" data *from the font files*, however, because they can be useful on other platforms)
+I will happily ensure there necessary APIs are there so that you can *wrap* or integrate with `Skrift`, or so that you can render to something that makes it convenient.
+E.g. the current rendering to 8 bit greyscale already makes `Skrift` (thanks to `libschrift` doing this from the start) integrate easily with `XRender` for X11 support.

+I will not, however, put platform specific code in `Skrift` itself (I *will* accept code well-written code to make use of "platform specific" data *from the font files*, however, because they can be useful on other platforms)

 I use this code for rendering to `X11` myself.
 It does not require pushing platform specific code into this library.